mehonal/bulk-hypertext-regex-find-and-replace/readme.md

 - SKIP_FILES_WITH_UNIDENTIFIED_TAGS=YES (this setting is only used when HYPERTEXT_SUPPORT is ON, and related to non-XML files.
 Its main use is to identify files with unidentified tags (such as "<? ... ?>"), and ignore these files so their tags are preserved.)

-## Example Settings File Configuration:
+## Example Settings File Configuration

 DELIMITER=||||